eljefe6a/nfldata/README.md

 This program takes the play by play dataset and merges it with other datasets like arrests, stadiums and weather.

+Set things up by running the setup.sh script or run the following steps manually:
 Run the PlayByPlayDriver on the play by data data.
 Run the ArrestJoinDriver on the data from PlayByPlayDriver. (place in HDFS under joinedoutput)
 Put the stadiums.csv in HDFS in a directory called stadium.